ahmad7744/ahmad7744/README.md

-# 👋 Hi, I'm Ahmad Aslam – Your Full Stack Booking & SaaS Specialist
+# 👋 Hi, I'm Ahmad Aslam – Your Full Stack SaaS Web & Mobile App Specialist
 🎯 Building Scalable Web & Mobile Solutions with Modern Technologies

 Welcome to my GitHub profile!
 I'm a **Full Stack Developer** with **5+ years** of experience crafting fast, reliable, and user-centric **web and mobile applications**.
 I specialize in robust **booking platforms**, **consultation systems**, and **SaaS tools** using a high-performance modern tech stack.